tharindu-nw/docs-icp/en/docs/configure/configure-sso.md

 **Q: What happens if the identity provider is unavailable?**
 A: Users won't be able to login via SSO during the outage.
 Traditional password authentication (if enabled) will still work.

-**Q: How do I disable password login?**
-A: Stop the default authentication backend service to enforce SSO-only login.
-Ensure you have admin access via SSO before disabling password authentication.

 **Q: Can I use multiple identity providers?**
 A: Currently, ICP supports one OIDC provider per deployment.